 • COVID-19 Pandemic: Throughout 2020 and 2021 service was maintained in all facilities.
-Beginning in 2020, while facilities were closed, there was a shift in focus on preventative maintenance, as well as the development of systems, space modifications and protocols to ensure staff and client safety (i.e., physical barriers, sanitizer stations, signage, etc.).
+Beginning in 2020, while facilities were closed, there was a shift in focus on preventative maintenance, as well as the development of systems, space modifications and protocols to ensure staff and client health and safety (i.e., physical barriers, sanitizer stations, signage, etc.).
 Some municipalities also repurposed sites to support the local COVID-19 response (e.g., vaccination clinics).
 Once facilities opened, enhanced cleaning and health and safety protocols were implemented in accordance with public health directives.

-In 2021, municipalities maintained health and safety protocols to protect staff and the public.
-Many municipalities experienced delays in staff returning to the office and are investigating hybrid work models to support health and safety protocols and municipal service delivery.
+Throughout 2021 and 2022, many municipalities have been investigating or have implemented hybrid work models to support continued health and safety protocols and municipal service delivery.